prometheusresearch/rios.conversion/README.rst

   The instrument version must be provided on the command line as it is not in the qsf file.

-Run each command's help to see its required arguments and available options::
+Run each program's help to see its required arguments and available options::

-  <command> --help
+  <program> --help

 Installation
 ============